EC-Harsh/EC-Harsh/README.md

 <h2 align="left">Hi 👋!
-My name is Harsh and I'm a BCA Student, from Prayagraj
+My name is Harsh and I'm a BCA Student.

 ###